-They are somewhat of a new player in the market of sportsbooks, but GTBets has made some positive noise recently.
-GTBets offers an amazing amount of promotions and have a great system of rewards.
-I do not like to touch on the legal climate of gambling in the United States, however, I think a great reference can be found at Is Online Sports Betting Legal?
+They are somewhat young in the market of sportsbooks, but GTBets continues to make a lot of positive changes.
+Gone are the days of GTBets being a new player in the market.
+In the last few years, they’ve established themselves as one of the bets.
+The GTBets sportsbook offers an amazing amount of promotions and they have a great system of rewards.
+The legal climate of gambling in the United States is changing by the day and a great reference can be found at Online Sports Betting: US Regulated vs. Offshore Sportsbooks

-After playing around with the GTBets system, I can really say that I have come to enjoy it.
-I will touch on all the major components below.
+After playing around with the GTBets system, we can really say that it is very enjoyable.
+We will touch on all the major components below.
 Hope you enjoy!

-Depositing funds into sportsbooks can sometimes be a little bit tricky, but I haven’t heard of any issues with GTBets.
-VISA and MasterCard are the simplest way to deposit funds, though at the time of this writing, MasterCard appeared to be temporarily unavailable.
+Depositing funds into sportsbooks can sometimes be a little bit tricky, but we haven’t heard of any issues with GTBets.
+The easiest way to fund your account at GTBets is with Bitcoin, Bitcoin Cash or Litecoin.
+However, VISA and MasterCard are still options available to deposit funds.

-The minimum for credit card transactions is a very reasonable $35, but with a 100% first time deposit bonus (up to $250) I would recommend depositing that to get the best bang for your buck.
+The minimum for credit card transactions is a very reasonable $35, but with a 100% first time deposit bonus (up to $500).
+We would recommend depositing that to get the best bang for your buck.

-The newest and best way to deposit money into your account is through Bitcoin.
-With this method the minimum deposit is $35 and the maximum deposit is $3,000, and it comes with no associated fees.
+The best way to deposit money into your account is through Bitcoin.
+With this method the minimum deposit is $35 and the maximum deposit is currently at $10,000.
+The newest method of deposit is also in the crytpo space with both Litecoin and Bitcoin Cash.
+The good news is that all cryptocurrency methods come with no associated fees!

 Back when we first wrote this article in 2014, one of our biggest complaints was of the GTBets betting interface.
 It did not come with a lot of flash, and it looked very dated.
 See the old interface below…